 In accordance with the rules of the SEC, we have elected to provide our proxy materials, including this proxy statement and our annual report to our stockholders, primarily via "Notice and Access" delivery.
-On March 28, 2023, we mailed to our stockholders the Notice that contains instructions on how to access our proxy materials on the internet, how to voite at the 2023 Annual Meeting, and how to request printed copies of the proxy materials and annual report.
-If you received a Notice by mail, you will not receive a printed copy of the proxy materials and vote over the internet.
+On March 28, 2023, we mailed to our stockholders the Notice that contains instructions on how to access our proxy materials on the internet, how to vote at the 2023 Annual Meeting, and how to request printed copies of the proxy materials and annual report.
+If you received a Notice by mail, you will not receive a printed copy of the proxy materials by mail.
+Instead, the Notice provides instructions on how to access the proxy materials and vote over the Internet.
 If you received a Notice by mail and would like to receive paper copies of the proxy materials by mail, you may follow the instructions contained in the Notice for making this request.
-We encourage stockholders to take advantage of the availability of the proxy materials and keep our annual meeting process efficient.
+We encourage stockholders to take advantage of the availability of the proxy materials on the internet to help reduce the environmental impact of our annual meetings and keep our annual meeting process efficient.